future-architect/vuls/README.md

     - keyPath: SSH private key path
     - cpeNames: see [Usage: Scan vulnerability of non-OS package](https://github.com/future-architect/vuls#usage-scan-vulnerability-of-non-os-package)
     - containers: see [Usage: Scan Docker containers](https://github.com/future-architect/vuls#usage-scan-docker-containers)
+    - ignoreCves: CVE IDs that will not be reported.
+But output to JSON file.
     - optional: Add additional information to JSON report.

     Vuls supports two types of SSH.
 One is native go implementation.
 The other is external SSH command.
 For details, see [-ssh-external option](https://github.com/future-architect/vuls#-ssh-external-option)